ieyjzhou/ieyjzhou.github.io/_pages/about.md

 About me
 ======
-I am going to join the school of management engineering at Zhengzhou University as an assistant professor in September.
+I am going to join the school of management engineering at Zhengzhou University.
 I obtained my Ph.D degree from  the Department of Industrial Engineering at [Pusan National University](http://www.pusan.ac.kr) in June 2020.
 Before that, I received my B.S.
 Degree and M.S.
 Degree in Computer Science and Computer Applied Technology from [Zhengzhou University](http://www.zzu.edu.cn) in 2012 and 2015,  respectively.

 Educations
 ======